 Museum Consultancy Projects

 The Museum has a large collection of historic boats, including some craft of national and international significance.
 Working again with Real Studios, Ian helped the Museum to develop the interpretation Plan for the redevelopment of the Museum and for its successful HLF Stage 2 funding bid for £9.4 million (announced 30 July 2013).
-The rebuilt and redisplayed museum, Windermere Jetty, is due to re-open in 2017.
+The rebuilt and redisplayed museum, Windermere Jetty, reopened in 2019.

 National Maritime Museum, Greenwich

 In 2010-2011 Ian worked with London-based designers Real Studios on the re-display of Neptune Court at the National Maritime Museum.